About IBé Arts Institute

 Studio and Gallery

-Artist IBè Crawley has meticulously renovated and reimagined this historic space, transforming it into IBé Arts Institute, a living repository for his expansive body of work.
-Within its walls, visitors encounter carved marble, wooden assemblages, works on paper and print, and richly layered quilted narratives that engage ancestry, labor, spirituality, and resilience.
+Artist IBè Bulinda Hereford Crawley has renovated and reimagined an 1830s school building originally constructed by enslaved Black men, transforming it into IBé Arts Institute, a living repository for her expansive body of work.
+Within its walls, located one block from General Ulysses S. Grant’s Headquarters in historic City Point, Virginia, visitors encounter carved marble, wooden assemblages, works on paper and print, and richly layered quilted narratives that engage ancestry, labor, spirituality, and resilience.

 Today, the Institute highlights stories long left untold, offering a site where art, history, and reclamation converge—inviting reflection, dialogue, and a deeper understanding of place.